anhcraft/config/INTERNAL.md

 # Factory
 - The factory is the central instance containing built-in and custom-registered components.
-- The factory name prefixes with the platform name, e.g: `BukkitConfigFactory` for the `Bukkit` module.
-  - The core factory name does not have prefix
 - The factory is immutable to enforce consistency and thread-safety

 ### Normalizer